Legal design in support of legislative drafting

 Italian citizens, in the emergency Covid-19, have been complying with decree after decree, often announced late at night and entered into force the next day.

-This is not surprising, considering that the Italian legislation is composed of approximately 110 thousand laws currently in force and laws containing even 150 thousand words (such as the budget law of 2018).
+This is not surprising, considering that the Italian legislation is composed of approximately 110 thousand laws currently in force and there are laws containing even 150 thousand words (such as the budget law of 2018).

 The principle of clarity of legal texts is also enshrined in art.
 13 bis, of Law n.
 400/1988 (as amended by Law n.
 69/2009) according to which: “a) any rule intended to replace, amend or repeal existing rules or to establish derogations must expressly state the rules replaced, amended, repealed or derogated; b) any reference to other rules contained in legislative provisions, regulations, decrees or circulars shall indicate the text or subject to which they refer or the principle contained in the rules referred to, in full or in clear and brief form”.
+These premises suggest that a clear and brief form will it remain only a dream in Italy.

-Therefore, first of all, it is necessary to improve the legislative technique through the use of a clearer and unequivocal language, avoiding cryptic references to other normative texts.
+Returning to the subject of this article, we can say that, first of all, it is necessary to improve the legislative technique through the use of a clearer and unequivocal language, avoiding cryptic references to other normative texts.
 Indeed, it is crucial to avoid jeopardising values such as legal certainty and the efficiency of justice.
 Secondly, the legislator could apply the legal design methodology in the drafting of legal texts, providing - also in explanatory annexes - graphical summaries, infographics, maps and interactive tools to ensure a comprehensive and immediate understanding of the rules.

 The use of these techniques would make recipients more aware and, as a result, the law would immediately become more effective.